AlexanderVanhee/Gradia/web/README.md

 npx @tailwindcss/cli -i assets/styles/base.css -o assets/styles/base-tailwind.css --watch
 ```

-You can also import changes after working on the stylesheet, by typing the same command without the `--watch` option.
+You can also import changes without having to run a watcher constantly in the background, just run the above command without the `--watch` option.